-Massachusetts Courts have adopted a new Court Order starting in September of 2015 to deal with conditions of release in Probation hearings.
-According to the new order a judge may order a person released on certain conditions after there has been a Probation violation.
+Massachusetts Courts adopted a Court Order to deal with conditions of release in Probation hearings.
+According to the order a judge may order a person released on certain conditions after there has been a Probation violation.

 Any condition of release in a probation violation hearing can be in place for until the probation case is over, usually 30 days.

 After Judge finds that a person has violated terms and conditions of probation a judge may set certain conditions of release on a person.
 The condition may impose one or a combination of conditions.

 Electronic monitoring.
 The probationer shall submit to electronic monitoring, which may include

 Required residence.
 The probationer shall reside at a specified address, which may be verified by unannounced home visits by probation.

 Abstinence and testing.
 The probationer shall abstain from the consumption of narcotics, including medical marijuana (if so ordered), and/or alcohol, with testing to verify such abstinence.